For as long as I’ve been a Firefox user—almost 20 years at this point—it has

 not even close to the same thing.

-So now I’m scared to try the /
+So now I’m scared to try the / key and I’ve had to teach myself Ctrl-F instead which

 is more awkward, less universal and doesn’t behave in exactly the same way (notably,

-or clicking away doesn’t close the search).
+Enter or clicking away doesn’t close the search).

 I don’t expect anything to change now, hence this lament.